 - Includes works by Rubens, Arcimboldo, van Dyck, Canaletto, Makart, and more

-- Open daily, Feb 16, 2019 to Jun 10, 2019
+- Runs Feb 16 to Jun 10, 2019

-- See also: The Albertina Art Museum
+- See also:

 What’s the exhibition about?

-Like any self-respecting monarchy, the Princes of Liechtenstein didn’t limit themselves to buying snow globes and sticks of rock on their travels.
-And like all good Princes, they considered patronage of the arts and artists a royal obligation.
+And, like all good Princes, they considered patronage of the arts and artists a royal obligation.
 So a fair few paintings, sculptures and other works found their way into one of the world’s most significant private art collections (and continue to do so).

-Exactly 300 years after the creation of the principality by a generous Emperor Charles VI, the Albertina pays hommage to Austria’s western neighbour with a special exhibition of some of the masterpieces from the Liechtenstein collection.
+Exactly 300 years after the creation of the principality by a generous Emperor Charles VI, the Albertina pays homage to Austria’s western neighbour with a special exhibition of some of the masterpieces from the Liechtenstein collection.

 Highlights include works by artists of global relevance as well as those representing the creative peaks of more local wielders of brush and chisel.
 For example: